fluent/fluent-operator/docs/plugins/fluentbit/input/systemd.md

 # Systemd

-The Systemd input plugin allows to collect log messages from the Journald daemon on Linux environments.
+The Systemd input plugin allows to collect log messages from the Journald daemon on Linux environments. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/inputs/systemd**

 | Field | Description | Scheme |